Mikestr0/DOrky/README.md

 ## Screenshots
 ![Alt text](https://i.ibb.co/CVWSbvW/dorky3.png "DOrky Screenshot")

-## Rate Limits

-Google implement various restrictions upon calls to their Search API.
-For example, each search query is limited to a maxium of 100 results.
-Google also rate-limit API requests

 ## Contributing
 Please read CONTRIBUTING.md for details on our code of conduct, and the process for submitting pull requests to us.